MontessoriMom.com Education

 You can make these printouts as 3 part cards for older children.
 Make control cards by printing a second printout.
 Count and use the matching number under each card.
 Use the three period lesson if your child needs to learn number symbols.
 Older students can use the written number words for this exercise.

-Use the Spanish or French pink tower cards in the same manner.
+Use the Spanish or French pink tower cards in the same manner as the English cards.
+This is a great way teach a new language to your child.

 Always adapt lessons for your child's needs.